10 Best Electric Car Brands

 However, Tesla is primarily known for its EV technology, including excellent specs, autonomous driving technology, and network.

-Tesla electric cars are obtainable in most major countries, including the United States, Canada, Europe, China, Australia, etc.
+Tesla electric cars are available in most major countries, including the United States, Canada, Europe, China, and Australia.

 2. Nissan